llancruzz/hogwarts/README.md

 - Allow users to search for posts using a filter.
 - Allow posts to be liked for future review.
-- Allow popular sellers to be followed so new listings can be seen via a newsfeed.
+- Allow popular profiles to be followed so new posts can be seen via a feed.
 - Registered users can leave comments on posts.
 - Site Owners can create/edit/delete their posts.
 - Registered users can read and comment on another user's posts.